-Property held in Trust is a great way to safeguard the property and avoid the lengthy and potentially costly probate process on death.
-For the trustees who hold the property it is important to consider any potential risk factors, your obligations and the health and wellbeing of the beneficiary residing in the property.
+Putting property in a Trust is a great way to safeguard the property and avoid a lengthy and costly probate process on death.
+For the trustees who hold the property, it is important to consider any potential risk factors, your obligations and the health and wellbeing of the beneficiary residing in the property.

-Legislation relating to landlords should be implemented by a trustee, this means that there is an obligation to maintain any fittings, pipework and flues, and to ensure that an annual gas safety check is carried out by a registered Gas Safe engineer.
+A trustee should implement legislation relating to landlords.
+This means that there is an obligation to maintain any fittings, pipework and flues, and to ensure that an annual gas safety check is carried out by a registered Gas Safe Registered engineer.

 In comparison to gas safety, there is very little by the way of electrical safety guidance.
 However, we would recommend to lean on the side of caution and ensure that PAT tests are completed annually and EICRs are completed at least every 5 years.

-Government regulations were introduced in 2015 and require landlords to install at least one smoke alarm on every storey of the property and a Carbon monoxide (CO) alarm in any room containing a solid fuel burning appliance.
-As a trustee, it’s advisable that you follow these same regulations and ensure a smoke alarm is on every floor and that at CO alarm is placed in any room containing a fuel burning appliance e.g. the boiler room/boiler cupboard.
-A ‘’room’’ will include the hall, landing and bathrooms.
+Government regulations were introduced in 2015 and require landlords to install at least one smoke alarm on every storey of the property and a Carbon monoxide (CO) alarm in any room containing a solid fuel-burning appliance.
+As a trustee, it’s advisable that you follow these same regulations and ensure that a smoke alarm is on every floor and a CO alarm is placed in any room containing fuel-burning appliances, e.g. the boiler room / boiler cupboard.
+A “room’’ includes the hall, landing and bathrooms.

-If any furniture is supplied by the trustee this should meet fire retardant standards and have a label attached confirming it meets the required fire safety test.
-If furniture does not meet this standard it must be removed.
+If any furniture is supplied by the trustee, this should meet fire retardant standards and have a label attached confirming that it meets the required fire safety test.
+If furniture does not meet this standard, it must be removed.